wholes0meglock/Watch_Dogs_IRL/README.md

-# System: Terminal File Explorer & Script Executor for Termux (Includes Extra Tools and Not Only)
+**termux-setup-unofficial: Terminal File Explorer & Script Executor for Termux**

-**System** is a Python-based, terminal-focused file explorer and script executor designed specifically for the Termux environment on Android.
-It allows you to navigate directories, manage and edit files, and execute various scripts directly from the terminal.
-With built-in logging, it helps you track your actions and troubleshoot errors effectively.
+**termux-setup-unofficial** is a Python-based file explorer and script executor built specifically for the Termux environment on Android.
+It provides a powerful terminal interface that lets you easily navigate directories, manage and edit files, and execute scripts directly from Termux.
+With built-in logging, you can effortlessly track your actions and troubleshoot any issues.

 ### Features:
-- **Directory Navigation**: Easily browse and view the contents of directories with an intuitive, colorful interface.
+- **Directory Navigation**: Browse and view directory contents with an intuitive, colorful interface—just by selecting numbers.
-- **Script Execution**: Seamlessly run scripts written in Python, Bash, Perl, Ruby, and Node.js.
+- **Script Execution**: Run scripts directly from the folder by selecting them.
+Supports Python, Bash, Perl, Ruby, and Node.js.
-- **File Editing**: Edit any file using Nano directly from the terminal interface.
+- **File Editing**: Edit files using Nano directly within the terminal by selecting the "nano" option and typing the file name within the current folder.
-- **Logging**: All actions and errors are logged into a file, simplifying error tracking and management.
-- **Advanced Python Development**:
-  - **File Management**: Simplify file handling with potential Flask integration.
+- **File Management**: Simplify file handling with optional Flask integration.
 - **SQLite Database Integration**: Manage databases directly within Termux.
 - **AES Encryption**: Secure your data with AES encryption (CBC Mode, Password-based Key Derivation).
 - **Automation**: Automate tasks like dependency management and server control.
-  - **Games**: Execute or develop terminal-based games.
+- **Games**: Run or develop terminal-based games.

 ### Getting Started:
-To make the **System** program start automatically whenever you open Termux:
+To make **termux-setup-unofficial** start automatically whenever you open Termux:
 1. Open the bash configuration file by running:
    ```bash
    nano ../usr/etc/bash.bashrc